-Varane Eases Umtiti Injury Fears
+Varane eases Umtiti injury fears

 Umtiti has carried the problem throughout the tournament and was rested for last week's 0-0 group stage draw with Denmark.

-The 24-year-old returned for the last-16 win over Argentina and completed another 90 minutes in Friday's 2-0 defeat of Uruguay despite showing signs of discomfort.
+The 24 year-old returned for the last-16 win over Argentina and completed another 90 minutes in the 2-0 defeat of Uruguay despite showing signs of discomfort.

 Varane, who scored the opener in the latter, believes the Barcelona man will be fit to help contain the likes of Romelu Lukaku in St Petersburg.

-"Sam is fine," Varane told reporters on Saturday.
+"Sam is fine," Varane said.
 "He had a little trouble yesterday after the match, but it's something he knows how to handle.

 "He knows the care he has to give.
 We know each other well and I do not worry too much about that."